 The Retirement Plan has several ways in which your monthly benefit can be paid.
 When you get ready to retire, you must elect a form of payment, in writing, within 30 days before you want your benefit to begin.
 You may change the option you have elected, but this change must also be made within 30 days before the first payment is due.
 Benefit election forms must be filed with the Retirement Board, through the Retirement Office.
-See "Obtaining Your Benefits" on page 30-31.
+See "Obtaining Your Benefits" on page 33.

 ▲ Spousal Consent: If you are married and want to receive benefit payments in any form other than the Joint and 100% Survivor Annuity (Option 2 below), Joint and 50% Survivor Annuity (Option 3 below), or Joint and 66-2/3% Last Survivor Annuity (Option 4 below) with your spouse as beneficiary, your spouse must agree in writing to that form of payment and to the fact that he or she understands the effect of his or her consent.
-Also, if your employment ends after you have ten or more years of Continuous Service, but before you are eligible for retirement or disability, and you want to receive a refund of your Contribution Accumulation, your spouse, if you are married, must agree in writing to the refund and to the fact that he or she understands the effect of his or her consent.
+Also, if your employment ends after you have five or more years of Continuous Service, but before you are eligible for retirement or disability, and you want to receive a refund of your Contribution Accumulation, your spouse, if you are married, must agree in writing to the refund and to the fact that he or she understands the effect of his or her consent.
 The agreement must be notarized by a notary public or witnessed by a Retirement Plan representative.
 However, spousal consent is not required if you provide documentation to the Retirement Board verifying that you have a spouse (1) who cannot be located, (2) from whom you are legally separated, (3) who has abandoned you, or (4) who is incapacitated.
 The Retirement Office has forms for this alternate designation.
 Payment cannot begin until a properly completed benefit election form is received and payments have been approved by the Retirement Board.

-Forms of Benefit Payments at Retirement:
+Forms of Benefit Payments:

-▲ Option 1 - Single Life Annuity: This is the "Basic Form of Pension" under the Retirement Plan: You may choose to receive a benefit during your lifetime with no payments made after your death.
-If you are married, your spouse must consent to this form of payment.
+▲ Option 1 (10-Year Certain and Life Annuity): This is the "Basic Form of Pension" under the Retirement Plan.
+This benefit is a monthly payment to you for your lifetime.
+If you die before receiving 120 payments (10 years), your beneficiary will receive the remainder of the 120 payments.
+For example, if you die after receiving payments for 48 months, your beneficiary will receive the remaining 72 payments (120 minus 48 = 72).
 This is the form of payment for the benefit amount calculated by the Retirement Plan's benefit formula.